cloudflare/cloudflare-docs/content/version-management/about.md

 When you [create](/version-management/how-to/versions/#create-version) a new version, that version will be available to apply to your **Development** environment (or whatever environment has the lowest rank).
 Once you test a version in your **Development** environment, you would promote that version to the **Staging** environment and - with no issues - then promote it to **Production**.

-To send traffic to specific environments, send requests to that environment that match the pattern specified in its [Traffic filters](/version-management/reference/traffic-filters/).
+To send traffic to specific environments, send requests to that environment that match the pattern specified in its [traffic filters](/version-management/reference/traffic-filters/).

 ## Versions